ericbeland/enhanced_errors/README.md

 ## Performance Considerations

 - **Minimal Overhead**: Since TracePoint is only activated during exception raising and rescuing, the performance impact is negligible during normal operation.
 - **Production Safe**: The gem is designed to be safe for production use, giving you valuable insights without compromising performance.
+Although this is the case, I'd still suggest letting it get well-vetted before making the leap.

 ## Contributing